Lifestyle

 Obama’s commitment to social justice and equality also left a lasting impact on American society.
 His support for LGBT rights and advocacy for comprehensive immigration reform helped advance these causes and set the stage for future progress.
 Additionally, his emphasis on diversity and inclusion in his administration paved the way for greater representation in government and other institutions.

-See also Discovering the Life of Charles Dickens: A Brief Biography
+See also Discovering Jane Austen: A Brief Biography

 Obama’s Post-Presidential Life: Activism and Advocacy